For development professionals

 By April 2020, the model would likely have indicated a score of 68.
 Near-zero interest rates scored 85.
 DAF contributions were accelerating, building on a trend already years in motion.
 Major donors scored 74.
 The data was telling a different story than the headlines.

-For human services and health organizations: accelerate major gift conversations.
-The emotional urgency and genuine donor capacity were converging in a way the data supported even when instinct said otherwise.
+For human services and health organizations: prioritize major gift conversations where donor capacity was genuinely holding.
+The emotional urgency and the underlying capacity were converging in a way the data supported even when instinct said otherwise.

 Giving USA reported 5.1% growth in 2020.
 DAF distributions hit an all-time record.
 Human services and health organizations captured the largest gains.
-Organizations that moved boldly outperformed those that waited for certainty.
+Organizations that acted on the data outperformed those that waited for certainty.

 Model Score